-He’s a well-known graphic/web designer and videographer, producing award-winning work for many local nonprofits and organizations.
+He’s a well-known graphic + web designer and videographer, producing award-winning work for many nonprofits and organizations.
 He’s also the lead graphic designer for the national music magazine, No Depression.

-He is also the former editor of the Post and Courier’s Charleston Scene entertainment section.
+He is the former entertainment editor of The Post and Courier, where he worked for eight years.

 This year, he was named one of Charleston’s 50 Most Influential people by Charleston Business Magazine.